MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/files-in-native-mode.md

 - Unnamed files will be named according to the following format: "Yammer File", "Yammer File (2)", "Yammer File (3)", and so on.
 - Files with names starting with \~$ will have the leading tilde removed, for example: "~$Yammer File" will be renamed to "$Yammer File".
 - Files with names containing _vti_ anywhere in the name will have it replaced with - vti-, for example: "Yammer_vti_File" will be renamed to "Yammer-vti-File".
-- Files named .lock, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini will have "__file" appended to the name, for example: "COM0" will be renamed to "COM0_file".
+- Files named. lock, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini will have "__file" appended to the name, for example: "COM0" will be renamed to "COM0_file".

 ## Before running the tools